Not all pages are available in English. In this case, content is displayed in German.

 News

-Due to the energy crisis, as a municipal institution we are required to reduce the temperature in our venues to 19 degrees.
+To save energy, as a municipal institution we are required to reduce the temperature in our venues to 19 degrees.
 Please bear this in mind when choosing your clothing when you come to the theatre.
 It is advisable to take a cardigan, jumper or scarf with you into the auditorium.

 We hope for your understanding and look forward to welcoming you with us.